-LEIZ is headed by Prof Dr Josef Wieland, holder of the Endowed Chair of Institutional Economics – Organizational Governance, Integrity Management & Transcultural Leadership.
+LEIZ is headed by Prof Dr Josef Wieland, holder of the Endowed Chair of Institutional Economics – Organisational Governance, Integrity Management & Transcultural Leadership.
 In his research, teaching and consulting, Prof Wieland focuses on his governance economical approach, supported by his team of research assistants and fellows.

 In 1999 Prof Wieland was awarded the Max Weber Award for Business Ethics by the BDI (Confederation of German Industry), and in 2004 he received the Research Award of the state of Baden-Württemberg.